mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/async/flow/Hot Flow and Cold Flow Usage.md

-StateFlow and ShareFlow

-Actully StateFlow and ShareFlow use instead of LiveData.

-Advantages: Exposing Flows instead of LiveData in ViewModels.

-- A single type of observable data holder throughout your architecture

-- ViewModels are decoupled from Android Dependencies

-- Simplified testing.

-- More flow operators.

 Why we need Use SharedFlow and StateFlow ? why we can not exposing regular flow?

-1 - Flow producer continues to run when the app is in background.
+1. Flow producer continues to run when the app is in background.

 For instance:
 ```kt
 // ViewModel class
 val currentStockFlow: Flow<Stock>
 ```
 ```kt
 // Activity class
 lifeCycleScope.launch {